r6dev/Jetson/README.md

 # rJToolbox
 ## sBGen
 Creates a dummy folder of any given directory.
-Can be useful for developers, feel free to use it in any of your projects.
-Credit would be appreciated if you wish to make it public.
+Can be useful for developers.
+Feel free to use it in any of your projects, though if public, credit would be appreciated.
 The source can be found [here](https://github.com/rSIX-Developer/rJToolbox/blob/master/src/com/sBGen/sB.java).
 #### How to use:
 - A **JRE** (Java Runtime Envorinment) is required.
 You can get it by downloading and installing one of the Java jdks from [oracle](https://www.oracle.com/java/technologies/downloads/#java17).
 - Download this repository as a **.ZIP** file